 What is the difference between intraday trading & delivery trading?

-Intraday trading is buying and selling of stocks on the same day.
-There is no overnight delivery of stocks.
-The position is clear by end of the day (EOD).
+Intraday trading is buying and selling stocks on the same day.
+There is no delivery of stocks.
+The position is clear by the end of the day (EOD).

 At the end of the day, whatever profit or loss you made in the day is added or subtracted from your trading account.